Maria Poonlertlarp: Career

-In August 2016, Poonlertlarp began her career in modeling by posing on the cover of Vogue Thailand.
+In August 2016, Poonlertlarp began her career in modeling by posing on cover of Vogue Thailand.

 In 2018, she became the guest star in the fourth episode of Asia's Next Top Model (season 6).

 In February 2019, she became a mentor of The Face Thailand (season 5) with Toni Rakkaen, Virahya Pattarachokchai and Bank Anusith.

 Pageantry

 Miss Universe Thailand 2017

 Poonlertlarp won Miss Universe Thailand 2017 on 29 July 2017.
 During its preliminary segment, Poonlertlarp won the Boutique Lady title sponsored by Bangkok Airways with a prize of 100,000 baht cash, and a complimentary round-trip first class airline ticket for the upcoming Miss Universe 2017 pageant destination.

 During the competition, Poonlertlarp was asked what was difficult about being a woman. she answered:

 Equality of men and women in Thailand isn’t equal yet, but to move forward, both men and women have to hold hands and move forward together, because it’s not just an issue about women.
 This stage will help me to succeed and build foundations to help Thailand.

 During the pageant, she said she wanted to work on issues with sexual equality, teenage pregnancy, proper trash disposal and care for the homeless.